google/skia/site/user/api/SkBitmap_Reference.md

 bool isImmutable() const
 </pre>

-Returns true if pixels can not change.
+returns true if pixels will not changeReturns true if pixels can not change.

 Most immutable <a href="#Bitmap">Bitmap</a> checks trigger an assert only on debug builds.